DizkoDan/cyberjunx-chirpy-test/_posts/2010-04-14-hah-this-is-for-you-captainc.md

 ---
 id: 1119
 title: 'Hah!
-This is for you @captainc...'
+This is for you @captainc'
 date: '2010-04-14T07:25:45-04:00'
 author: DizkoDan
 layout: post